What is Uniswap Exchange and UNI token?

 Decentralized governance

-Uniswap is governed by the community through the UNI token, allowing holders to vote on protocol upgrades and treasury decisions.
-Learn more in What is Bitcoin governance? and How does governance work in Ethereum?.
+Uniswap is governed by the community through the UNI token, allowing holders to vote on protocol upgrades and treasury decisions, similar to other on-chain governance models used across decentralized networks such as Bitcoin governance and Ethereum governance.

 Multi-chain expansion